Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

       to not be confused with retention.
     - Oh and reply fallbacks leaking previously encrypted messages too.
   - 2022-05-31: I noticed that Element iOS has gotten pills.
 Strikethrough time.
+  - 2023-07-05: I added warning that room retention may cause database corruption and make room unrejoinable.